 a) Feasibility of transferring to a whitelisted country instead:

-– Postmark and Intercom: Not feasible due to technical, practical, and economic reasons; services must be based in the US for effective operation.
+– Postmark: Not feasible due to technical, practical, and economic reasons; services must be based in the US for effective operation.

 b) Personal data transferred under one of the exemptions pursuant to applicable data protection law: